gembleman/jxl_zip_maker/README.md

 2. it recursively scans the working folder, so it doesn't matter how deep the image is in the working folder. exmple) workfolder/a_folder/b_foler/a.jpg is also convert.
 3. the zip file compression method is Stored. not LZMA, Deflare, std-z etc. because jxl file is already compressed. so meanless.
 4. If any of the files in a folder are not successfully converted, the folder is not deleted and no archive is created.
+5. If you have a jxl file and an image file with the same name, generate a numbered jxl file from the image file and compare both jxl files.
+If their MD5 hashes are the same, the existing jxl file is deleted.
+If they are different, both files are kept.

 # why did I make it?
 i was inspired to create this program because I wanted to optimize hundreds of thousands of photos stored on my hard disk.